|Nutritional Guidelines (per serving)|

 This gluten-free recipe for pecan pie is incredibly sweet and delicious.
 The rich pecan filling is mixed in a blender or food processor.
 If you love pecan pie, the filling generally includes no gluten-containing ingredients.
 Where you need a substitution is with the pie crust as the typical crust uses wheat flour.

-Don't be intimidated about making homemade pie gluten-free pie crust.
-The suggested recipe for gluten-free pie crust is made in food processor.
+Don't be intimidated about making homemade gluten-free pie crust.
+The suggested recipe for gluten-free pie crust is made in a food processor.
 It's fast and easy.
 Just keep your butter or shortening chilled and use ice water.
 An alternative is to make a graham cracker crust with gluten-free grahams.
 As well, there are prepared gluten-free pie shells and gluten-free pie crust mixes available at well-stocked markets and online grocers.

 The pecan is a nut native to the southern United States.
 While versions of pecan pie were made with sugar or molasses since the late 1800s, the manufacturer of Karo corn syrup popularized a pecan pie recipe using their product in the 1930s.
 It was such a hit that pecan pie came to be a staple for the holidays.
 With this recipe, any gluten-free guests can still enjoy it.